kimchieater/to_do_app_next-js_team_project/README.md

 We'll be using ReactJS, NextJS, Tailwind(CSS), Strapi(Database/API), Clerk(Auth).

+### things to know before...

+Before we dive in, It will be helpful to understand

+SSR, CSR
+JSX
+React component architecture
+React Hooks (useState, useEffect, useRef and etc but those three for sure) JavaScript ES6
+Javascript Array Methods
+Objects

 ## 09/05/24

 I have first set up for NextJS by typing in terminal